 If you want to show someone that you’re thinking about them, send them a care package.

-Getting a care package when you’re in college, get sick, or are traveling is one of the best feelings there is.
+Getting a care package when you’re in college, get sick (some vegan comfort food is always appreciated), or are traveling is one of the best feelings there is.

 Not only does it show that someone is thinking of you, but it’s full of things you can put to good use.